What kind of help do MSMEs need in the time of Covid-19 outbreak?

 - Do business development research

-- Look for reliable online resources to increase business resilience and adopt to business disruptions efficiently.
+- Look for reliable online resources to increase business resilience and adapt to business disruptions efficiently.

 - Explore e-commerce and online banking solutions